garywong-bc/nrm-survey/README.md

 ## FAQ

-1. To login the database, open the DB pod terminal (via OpenShift Console or `oc rsh`) and enter:
+* to login the database, open the DB pod terminal (via OpenShift Console or `oc rsh`) and enter:

     `psql -U ${POSTGREQL_USER} ${POSTGRESQL_DATABASE}`

-2. To reset all deployed objects (this will destroy all data and persistent volumes).
+* to reset all deployed objects (this will destroy all data and persistent volumes).
 Only do this on a botched initial install or if you have the DB backed up and ready to restore into the new wiped database.

     `oc -n <project> delete all,secret,pvc -l app=<survey>limesurvey`

     NOTE: The ConfigMap will be left as-is, so to delete:

     `oc -n <project> delete cm/<survey>limesurvey-app-config`